Capital Campaign Case for Support: How to Write Your Own

 What’s keeping your organization from achieving your vision?

 Describe what’s holding you back.
-This statement of the problem sets up the solution and your campaign.
+Stating the problem you face sets up the solution and your campaign.

 3. Your Plan

-How will you overcome the problem so you can achieve your vision?
+How will you overcome the problem to achieve your vision?

-Spell out simply what you plan to do with the money you raise and why that’ll solve the problem.
+Spell out in plain language what you plan to do with the money you raise and why that’ll solve the problem.

 4. Your Costs